yuntkim/Module-21-Challenge/Report.md

   * Model Optimization: We didn't mention the steps taken to improve model performance.

 ### Summary:
-* Our analysis lacks concrete performance metrics to determine whether our model achieved the desired results.
-To enhance model performance, we recommend exploring different model architectures, fine-tuning hyperparameters, conducting feature engineering, and carefully evaluating model performance using relevant metrics.
-This approach will lead to a more effective solution for the classification problem at hand.
+* Our analysis didn't provide clear measures to gauge our model's success.
+To make it better, we should try different model types, adjust settings, improve the data, and use metrics to measure how well it's doing.
+This will help us solve the classification problem more effectively.